FuelLabs/fuel-docs/src/fuel-toolchain.md

 - `forc-explore`: Runs the Fuel block explorer.
 - `forc-client`: For deploying and running Sway apps via CLI.
 - `forc-wallet`: For initializing a wallet, adding accounts and signing transactions.
+- `forc-doc`: Generates documentation for Sway projects.
+- `forc-index`: For initializing and deploying an index.
 - `fuelup`: The Fuel toolchain manager - an easy approach to retrieving all of the above.

-For more specific documentation on the toolchain, check out the Sway docs [here](https://fuellabs.github.io/sway/v0.19.2/introduction/sway-toolchain.html).
+For more specific documentation on the toolchain, check out the Sway docs [here](https://fuellabs.github.io/sway/master/book/introduction/fuel_toolchain.html).

 ## Building on Fuel